snouhaud/AzureRunMe/README.md

 I wanted real time tracing of stdio, stderr, debug, log4j etc.

-AzureRunMe was born, and to my very great suprise, is now being used by a number of commercial organisations, hobbyists and even Microsoft people!
+AzureRunMe was born, and to my very great suprise, is now being used by a number of commercial organisations, hobbyists and even Microsoft themselves!

 Example Scenarios
 -----------------